oc-courses/intro-git-github/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+thank you, i would like to use Git and Github for my projet.
+I want de create a application iOS for a shop.

+Thanks again